 Public Health and General Assistance:

 The town's Public Health Officer is responsible for keeping track of all communicable diseases.
-Public welfare is handled by the Town Manager.
-Neither of these services has presented major issues for the town in recent years.
-On the other hand, there are a number of public health concerns which have or will present significant issues to Readfield citizens including land and water contamination, radon threats and the fire safety of structures.
+Public welfare (General Assistance) is handled by the Town Manager.
+There are a number of public health concerns which have or will present significant issues to Readfield citizens including the current COVID-19 pandemic, the opioid crisis, brown tail moth, land and water contamination, climate change, radon threats, and the fire safety of structures.

-In addition to public health concerns about land and water pollution, the threat of radon and arsenic contamination are issues the town will have to face.
-Little is known about existing or potential radon or arsenic levels in Readfield homes.
-A systematic sampling of buildings would provide useful baseline data.

 Utilities: